Lynn Dickey: Green Bay Packers

 Dickey retired from professional football prior to the 1986 season after he was waived late in training camp.
-He holds Packers records for highest completion percentage in a game with a minimum of 20 attempts (19-21, 90.48%, versus New Orleans on December 13, 1981).
-His record for most passing yards in a 1980 game (418 versus Tampa Bay on October 12) was broken by Matt Flynn on January 1, 2012 with 480 yards.
+He holds Packers records for highest completion percentage in a game with a minimum of 20 attempts (19–21, 90.48%, versus New Orleans on December 13, 1981).
+His record for most passing yards in a 1980 game (418 versus Tampa Bay on October 12) was broken by Matt Flynn on January 1, 2012, with 480 yards.
 (Aaron Rodgers had 422 in a playoff game against the Arizona Cardinals); and highest average gain in a season (9.21 yards per attempt in 1983).
 The latter is an NFL single-season record for quarterbacks with 400 or more attempts.

-Career stats
+NFL career statistics

 Personal life

 After retiring from football, Dickey relocated to the greater Kansas City area where he opened a football-themed restaurant.
 Dickey has three grown daughters; Natalie, Meredith, and Elizabeth and resides in Leawood, Kansas.
 He then worked for the popular Kansas City AM station Sports Radio 810 on the show "Crunch Time", airing at 9:00 a.m.
 He now works at Serve You Rx, a pharmacy benefit management company home based in Milwaukee.